rudi77/sdc/project3/writeup.md

 Furthermore, I've splitted the data set into a training and validation set.
 The training set was extended at runtime with further samples using different augmentation methods.
 The augmentation methods are described in detail below in another section.

 #### 3. Model parameter tuning

-I used the [adam][adam] optimizer with its default settings and mean_squared_error as loss function.
+- Optimizere: I used the [adam][adam] optimizer with its default settings.
+- Loss functions: mean_squared_error is used as loss function.
 (Note: In the previous project we had to recognize different traffic signs which is a typical classification problem and therefore softmax can be used whereas this problem deals with the prediction of numerical values and therefore something like mean squared error has to be used.
+- Dropout rate: 0.3 is used for dropout rate.

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I trained my model with data recorded from the first as well as the second track.
+I recorded several rounds of center line driving, recovering from off-track situations and curves only driving which means that I've only captured data when I was driving a left or right curve.

 For details about how I created the training data, see the next section.

-### Model Architecture and Training Strategy

-#### 1. Solution Design Approach
+### Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+My strategy for deriving a model architecture can be described as follows:
+I started with reading and understanding [nvidia's paper][nvidia] on their end-to-end solution for a self driving car.
+Nvidia has already a working solution  Then I implemented their model.
+In addition I added dropout layers to the every fully connected layer to avoid overfitting.

+and trained it with the training set provided by Udactity.
+The model worked not as expected but wasn't a real disaster - at least it was able to keep the car on track on the straight part of track one.

 My first step was to use a convolution neural network model similar to the ...
 I thought this model might be appropriate because ...